Kometa-Team/Community-Configs/home1800/overlays/images/flag-originals/README.md

 # Original flag SVGs. #

-if you want to make your own flag-combos, source the wanted flags from the repo below
+if you want to make your own flag-combos,  you can source the wanted flags from the repo below

 https://github.com/lipis/flag-icons/tree/main/flags/4x3